 Night Delivery Story and Ending Explained

 After you deliver the final package, there’s 2 different endings you could get based on whether or not you read the third letter from mailbox 404.
 To get ending 1, you’ll need to read that letter.
 To get the key, you have to push the flower pot off the balcony in room 403, and then walk behind the apartments to retrieve it.
 Don’t pick up the letter from the mailbox to get ending 2.
-Onto the explanation of the story, and then the endings!

-Letters From Kouhei’s Mom
+SECRET – Letters From Kouhei’s Mom

 You can learn more about Kouhei from the letters his mom wrote.
 You can read the first one by picking up the water bottle the man threw at you, and giving it to Kouhei’s dog “Aikichi”.